logseq/docs/pages/term.properties.md

 		  ```
 		  tags:: motor, steering wheel
 		  ```
-		  Pages `motor` and `tires` are linked property values through the `tags` property.
+		  Pages `motor` and `steering wheel` are linked property values through the `tags` property.
 See the configuration section below to enable this behavior for specific properties.
 		- To prevent a property value from having any links, wrap it within quotes (`"`): collapsed:: true
 		  ```